IBM/z_ansible_collections_samples/z_appliance_control_center/README.md

 ### File Structure of appliance_deploy_*_ansible

-These directories are used to deploy appliances.
+These files are used to deploy appliances.

 | File | Purpose |
 |:---------|:--------|